Freemium Pricing for SaaS: Great to Improve Customer Acquisition

 What is the average freemium to premium conversion rate?

-Unfortunately, not all free users will become paying customers, and that may never change.
+Unfortunately, not all free users will become paying customers, and there's not a whole lot you can do about that.
 To gauge your freemium conversion rate, you need to examine your target audience and competitors.
 According to a Databox study, SaaS companies serving small businesses typically have a monthly conversion rate of 6-10%, while those catering to medium-sized companies average around 3-5%.

 How to calculate the Freemium to Premium conversion rate?